Amritha Express: History

 It was first introduced as Thiruvananthapuram Central–Palakkad Town Amritha Express, via Shoranur Junction.
 Later, from November 2015, it had been extended and operated as a special express between Palakkad Town and Pollachi Junction.

 Then, from 1 November 2017, Amritha Express was extended to Madurai Junction with new stops at Kollengode, Pollachi, Udumalaipettai, Palani, Oddanchatram and Dindigul Junction by withdrawing stoppage at Shoranur Junction.
 Starting from 16 November 2011, at Shoranur Junction, eight coaches from Nilambur Road was linked with Amritha Express and ran as Thiruvananthapuram Central–Madurai Junction Amritha Express / Thiruvananthapuram Central–Nilambur Road Rajya Rani Express.

 On 5 May 2019, the link express from Nilambur Road was discontinued permanently, and both the trains ran as an independent train.
 Also Amritha Express was diverted to run via Palakkad Junction–Ottapalam–Thrissur instead of Palakkad Junction–Shoranur Junction–Ottapalam–Thrissur.
 Therefore, Amritha Express will not touch Shoranur Junction, instead it will bypass Shoranur Junction.
 The link train Rajya Rani Express has got independent coaches and will run with new terminal from Kochuveli to Nilambur Road.

+From October 16, 2025, Amritha Express was further extended to Rameswaram.

 Locomotive

-Starting from September 24, 2022, this train will be converted from Diesel locomotive journey to a fully complete Electric locomotive journey since the Palakkad-Dindigul line got completely electrified and CRS Inspection was successfully completed.